Teri Silver is not only a journalist, she is a longtime lover of the circus. Teri now lives this dream through words and

 Finland: Sirkus Finlandia is what a circus is supposed to be, especially the clowns!
 With animals, contortionists, riding acts, aerialists and acrobats.

 France: Cirque d'Hiver Bouglione or “Winter Circus,” is housed in its own building in Paris.
-The show also tours various areas of the country during its performance season; Also in France, the Raoul Gibalt Medrano circus – with the big cats, elephants and more.
+The show also tours various areas of the country during its performance season.
+Also in France is the Raoul Gibalt Medrano circus—with the big cats, elephants and more.